This story is set during Order of the Phoenix and after the end of the Yu-gi-oh series.

 "Teach the children what you want.
 Remember that knowledge is the strongest power", the headmaster said and frowned a bit at his own words.
 "Which brings us to the main reason for my visit."

-Yugi simply raised an eyebrow as encouragement for the long bearded man to continue.
+Yugi simply raised an eyebrow as encouragement.

 "You are no mere muggle.
 I can sense a deeper darkness than that the loss of your friends and family left you.
 I do however not think you want us harm; besides we have the same enemy.
 I just need to know that you make no threat to my students.
 Give me a sign I can rely on you.
 I've often been told that I'm too trusting, but I have always had a good reason to trust these people."